 - ‘These basic truths and their meaning, which would be taught in elementary schools in free societies, must be kept far removed from consciousness as we advance towards Year 501.’
 (182)

 - ‘The world is still too harsh a place for us to ‘revert to form,’ slipping back unthinkingly to our role of world benefactor while ignoring ‘the national interest,’ bemused by ‘Wilsonian’ idealism.
-The latter concept has an interesting status; it does not refer to what Wilson did – for example, his murderous interventions in Haiti and the Dominican Republic.’
-(183)
+The latter concept has an interesting status; it does not refer to what Wilson Haiti Dominican Republic

 - ‘The concept ‘our values’ is entirely independent of what we do or even profess.’
 (184)